lackdaz/wdi-project4/README.md

 * Day 5 = Finished CRUD, routes in one day!
 * Day 6 = Debugging, CSS and documentation (barely made it)

-### Background
-I wanted to start a project featuring home automation - something I'm very passionate about as the proud inventor of a self-sensing deodoriser and a passive IR evening/dark light system.
-I have always wanted to not only use but understand the websockets that make the I in my IoT work!
-My inspiration was some user-controlled [Iot lights](http://adityatannu.com/blog/post/2016/01/24/ESP8266-Websockets-demo-using-NeoPixels.html) and some of my previous work in RFID readers and tags.
-Essentially, I wanted to implementation a project that would authenticate with a webserver (with encryption!), allow for guess access, and also provide some forms of data analytics in the form of a dashboard.

-Some of the features from the project were not planned from the get-go, e.g. card UID extraction and was the product of experimentation.
-I cannot think of something node.js can't accomplish!

-### Objective
-* To achieve server-client authentication and use of websockets for event handling

 ## ERD
 ![ScreenShot](https://github.com/lackdaz/wdi-project-2/blob/master/uploads/ERD.jpeg)